inanbruneli/frontendmentor_profile-card/README.md

 This was pretty easy to develop, I did not use grid or flexbox, even though I know how to use it.
 I just want to track my progress and learn with FrontEndMentor and GitHub.
+If you have something to say about this project, please, feel free to say it, I would love to hear your feedback 🚀🚀

 ## Author